losrobbos/api-connect-guide/README.md

 Now all requests you do will have the API base URL already set.

-And you can simply do something like `axios.get('/messages')` to get resources from the API.
+And you can simply just use the path part of the url in your requests like here  `axios.get('/messages')` to communicate with the API.